 If you do find that dirt and debris has collected on your solar panels, you’ll need to wash them down with water.
 A standard garden hose should suffice.
 The best time to wash your system is in the early morning or in the late afternoon, when the cells aren’t too hot.
 Spraying cold water onto cells that are full of heat could crack them—and then you have a much larger problem on your hands than just some grime.

 If you live in an area that gets a lot of rain, you’re in luck.
 The rain will usually keep your panels clean and you may only need to wash them down once a month.
-If you live in a dry, dusty area, you may have to wash your panels much more often.
+If you live in a dry, dusty area, you may have to consider solar panel cleaning much more often.

 Monitor the System’s Performance